zihao-ai/Awesome-Backdoor-in-Deep-Learning/README.md

-# ⚔🛡 Awesome Backdoor Attack and Defense in Deep Learning
+# ⚔🛡 Awesome Backdoor Attack and Defense

-This repository contains backdoor learning papers published on top conference and journals, ranging from 2016 to 2023.
+This repository contains a collection of papers and resources  on **backdoor attacks and defenses **in deep learning.

 # Table of contents
 - [⚔🛡 Awesome Backdoor Attack and Defense in Deep Learning](#-awesome-backdoor-attack-and-defense-in-deep-learning)